publons/ojs_3_plugin/README.md

    select the publons.tar.gz file you downloaded  and click "Save"
  - Enable the plugin by going to:  Settings > Website > Plugins > Generic Plugins and ticking "ENABLE" for the "Publons Plugin"
  - Set up correct credentials to post reviews to Publons by going to Settings > Website > Plugins > Generic Plugins and click “CONNECTION” under "Publons Plugin"
-   - Enter the username and the password of the Publons user who has API access to Publons so that the plugin can retrieve the authorisation token required.
+   - Enter the Authorization Token of the Publons user who has API access to Publons.
+Authorization Token can be found here: https://publons.com/api/v2 (note: you need to be logged in to see this).
    - Enter the API key of the journal found on the Publons partner dashboard under 'Integrations'.
    - __Optional__.
 Add the link to your journal landing page on Publons so users can find more info about this.

 ### Usage
-For the plugin to work correctly the journal should be registered at http://publons.com.
-(See https://publons.com/partner/info/ for more info).
+For the plugin to work correctly the journal should be registered at http://publons.com (Please contact mailto:partnerships@publons.com to learn more).
 Then the corresponding registration data should be entered in the appropriate fields on the plugin page "Connection": Settings > Website > Plugins > Generic Plugins > Publons.

-When the plugin is enabled, a button “Publish my review on Publons” will be present on all submission pages after the reviewer has submitted their review.
+When the plugin is enabled, a button “Send your review to Publons” will be present on "Completed" tab after the reviewer has submitted their review.
 After the reviewer has clicked on this button and confirmed they want to send their review to Publons, the review data is sent to Publons automatically and reviewer receives an invitation to claim it (or it is automatically added if reviewer has profile with Publons and opted in to automatically add reviews from partnered journals).
 The Publons website certifies only the fact the reviewer has completed peer review for the current journal.
 The text of the review can be disclosed on Publons website only after publication of the article and if both the publication author and journal allow it.
 To disclose the text of the review, the reviewer should input the DOI of the published article on Publons.

 ### Contact/Support
 Please email us for support, bugfixes or comments.

 Email: <ojs@publons.com>

-### Version History
-- 1.0.0.0 - Initial Release
-- 3.2.0.0 - Updated crendentials to require API tokens
-- 3.2.1.0 - Fixed issues with review form